Carnegie Hall: 1980s

 The first renovations started in February 1982 with the restoration and reconstruction of the recital hall and studio entrance.
 The lobby was lowered to street level, the box office was relocated behind the main auditorium, and two archways were added to the 57th Street facade.
-A new lobby and dedicated elevator for the recital hall was also created.
+A new lobby and dedicated elevator for the recital hall were also created.
 The Carnegie Hall Corporation was also looking to develop a vacant lot immediately east of Carnegie Hall.
 The renovation was complicated by the fact that some parts of the original plans had been lost.
-A controversy also emerged when the Carnegie Hall Corporation started evicting longtime tenants of the hall's upper-story studios, particularly those who refused to pay steeply increased rents.
+A controversy also emerged when the Carnegie Hall Corporation started evicting longtime tenants of the upper-story studios, particularly those who refused to pay steeply increased rents.
 The first phase of the renovation was completed in September 1983 for $20 million.
 A second phase included upgrades to mechanical systems, such as air-conditioning and elevators.

 As part of the third phase of renovations, a recording studio called the Alice and Jacob M. Kaplan Space was built within the old chapter room on the fifth floor, directly above the main hall.
 The Kaplan Space opened in March 1985.
 The corporation announced in May 1985 that the main hall and recital hall would be closed for several months.
 The corporation also started a fundraising drive to raise the $50 million needed to fund the renovation; more than half of the funding had already been raised at the time.
 A new structure designed by César Pelli, later to become the Carnegie Hall Tower, was planned for the lot immediately east of Carnegie Hall.
 Further upgrades, which required the main and recital halls' closure, included upgrades to both halls, the lobby, the facade, backstage areas, and offices.
 The lobby was lowered to street level and doubled in size.